vitaly-z/issuedepyt/README.md

 tree including configured upstream and/or downstream relations.
 This allows for e.g. visualizing *all* upstream issues that an issue depend on including all subtasks and issues depended on.

-Optionally the issues visible in the graph that also has a *Due Date* or a *Start Date* set can be visualized on a time-line.
+Optionally the issues visible in the graph that also has an assigned *sprint*, a *Due Date* or a *Start Date* set can be visualized on a time-line.
 This helps when for example trying to understand if all upstream issues has *Due Dates* aligned with the current issue.
 It also helps the other way around, i.e. when trying to understand if any downstream issue (dependent issue) has a *Due Date* that infers an implicit deadline to the current issue.

 Any custom YouTrack Issue Link Types are also supported.